Boondock-Echo/scanner-controller/README.md

 - Select the scanner port from the dropdown and click "Connect".
 - Use the sliders, buttons, and keypad to control the scanner.
 - View real-time updates on the display and signal meters.
-- Select the scanner port from the dropdown and click "Connect".

-## Extending the System buttons, and keypad to control the scanner.

-- View real-time updates on the display and signal meters.

 ### Adding New Scanner Models